jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

  - migration tools, guidance and support

  From the business perspective, .NET is good for the present and also for the future.

 ## Ecosystem

+The size of the ecosystem is hard to assess.
+There are probably other ecosystems larger in volume.
+This said, the .NET ecosystem is quite rich in terms of variety and volume (rich enough at least to avoid the closeness feeling).

 ## Business